Published: July 28, 2025 | Updated: April 3, 2026

 With no federal ban in place, individual states have become the primary battleground for kratom regulation.
 The result is a confusing landscape where kratom might be legal in one state but completely banned in the neighboring one, or even legal statewide but prohibited in specific cities.

-In these states, possessing, selling, or using kratom can result in criminal charges similar to other controlled substances.
+As of April 2026, six states have completely banned kratom: Alabama, Arkansas, Indiana, Vermont, Louisiana, and Wisconsin.
+Although it’s a federal district and not a state proper, Washington D.C. has also banned kratom.
+In these jurisdictions, either possessing, selling, or using kratom can result in criminal charges similar to those for other controlled substances.
 But the bigger story is happening in states that are choosing regulation over prohibition.

 Why states are implementing kratom bans and regulations